slicer69/RobotServer/README.md

 robot to stop/halt.
 The connection can be dropped by pressing + or -.
 A list of commands is displayed in the terminal.

+The remote.py program requires the pygame Python module which can usually be installed from your distribution's repositories.

 ## send-batch